laszlolaszlo/django_base/README.md

 - Whitenoise static files handling
 - Crispy Forms with BootStrap 5 support
 - Argon2 password hash
+- Virtualenv in Docker image

+## Prereq

+You have to Docker and python3 with virtualenv and pip module installed.

 ## Easy to use with docker compose

+You don't need to clone the whole repository.
+You need only the docker-compose.yaml file.
+Run **docker compose** command from your application source code root folder.
+In docker-compose.yaml there is a **volume** which mount your source code into the container.
+Beacause **--reload** command attribute Gunicorn app server inside the container will be reload itself when you change your source code.

 ```yaml
 version: '3.8'